kaczkadevteam/harmonify/README.md

 ## Features

+- Multiplayer guessing game
-- Loading all of player's playlists and albums
+- Loading all of host's playlists and albums
-- Player can select tracks from multiple albums and playlists
+- Host selects tracks from albums and playlists
 - Game consists of multiple rounds, in each one track to guess
-- Guessing done with autocomplete bar where user can search by title or author
+- Guessing done with autocomplete bar where user can search by title, author or album
-- Ability to play comfortably with keyboard only
+- Support for keyboard only gameplay
-- Points calculated based on how fast player guessed
+- Points calculated based on how fast player guessed (partial points for guessing only album or artist)

 ## Showcase